 - print out survival articles and ebooks (if you haven’t done so already) to have that knowledge with you in case the power grid goes down for an extended period of time

-- as many perishable things as possible so you delay using your stockpile
+- as many perishable things as possible to eat over the next several days so you delay using your stockpile

 - also, focus on things that are hard if not impossible to get, replicate, or replace post-collapse, such as:

-As I stated before, there are a certain dangers to be aware of before venturing into the supermarket.
-It’s crucial to be aware of these because failing to do so can get you killed.
+As I stated before, there are certain dangers to be aware of before venturing into the supermarket.
+It’s crucial to be aware of these because failing to do so can get you in a lot of trouble.
 They are:

 - you might need to be doing other, more important things (see list below)

-- you might get into a fight on your way there or on the way back
+- you might get into a fight or confrontation over supplies on your way there, or on the way back

 - in the heat of the moment, you might get into a car crash